Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-www-directory.md

 This directory will not be present in non-debug builds.

+See [Base Framework: Build Schemes](base-framework.md#build-scemes) for more details.

 !!! warning
 	This directory will be removed well as when executing the `gulp clean` or `gulp clean:ts` tasks and should not be committed to source control.